Lifespan: Eiroku 8 (1565) to 6/2 of Tenshō 10 (1582)

 In 1565, Naritoshi was born as the third son of Mori Yoshinari, a retainer of Oda Nobunaga in Rendai in the Haguri District of Owari Province.

-In the fifth month of 1577, Naritoshi was invited to serve, along with two of his younger brothers, Mori Nagataka and Mori Nagauji, as a servant of Nobunaga.
+In the fifth month of 1577, Naritoshi was invited to serve, along with two of his younger brothers, Mori Nagataka and Mori Nagauji, as an attendant of Nobunaga.
 Thereafter, he served as a close associate of Nobunaga.
 On 4/20 of Tenshō 9 (1581), Naritoshi was awarded a fief of 500 koku in Ōmi Province.

 In 1582, following the decimation of the Kai-Takeda clan and as recognition for his service in the Kōshū Expedition, Nobunaga granted Naritoshi the landholdings of his older brother, Mori Nagayoshi, in Kaneyama and Yoneda-jima in Mino Province in exchange for his own landholdings in Kawanakajima in Shinano Province.
 He also became the lord of Iwamura Castle in Mino Province with a fief of 50,000 koku.
 Naritoshi, however, did not reside in Iwamura Castle and, instead, a chief retainer of Nagayoshi named Kagami Motomasa was assigned to serve as the chamberlain of the castle on behalf of Naritoshi.